 2. SBA Express Loans

 SBA Express Loans are available for any business, but veterans can have their upfront fees waived.
 Other borrowers would have to pay an upfront fee of 2% or 3%.
-But to qualify, you must have a credit score of at least 640 and be able to provide collateral.
+But to qualify, you must have a credit score of at least 640 and provide collateral.

 These are just a few of the many private and public business loan resources for veterans.
-To narrow your search, consider the purpose of the desired funds and your business’s most notable strong points.
+Consider the desired funds’ purpose and your business’s most notable strong points to narrow your search.
 This will allow you to find resources that cater to veteran business owners facing the same dilemma as you.